kwiesmueller/website/content/en/docs/reference/using-api/api-concepts.md

 With the Server Side Apply feature enabled, the `PATCH` endpoint accepts the additional `application/apply-patch+yaml` content type.
-Users of Server Side Apply can send partially specified objects to this endpoint.
+Users of Server Side Apply can send partially specified objects as yaml or json to this endpoint.
 An applied config should always include every field that the applier has an opinion about.

 ### Clearing ManagedFields